niklaskobi/django-sso/README.md

 1) Write token to session.
 (In PHP - $_SESSION.)

 2) Redirect user to http://sso_server.test/login/?sso=NmyWRItAye0gDxX7CZhOFs2HKZtT3xyfdrq14TU.
-You should put obtained token to URL to “sso” parameter.
+You should put the obtained token to URL into “sso” parameter.
 User will be redirected to SSO login page.

 On SSO login page next: